 Tom received his B.A., magna cum laude, from New York University, and his J.D., cum laude, from the New York University School of Law, where he received the Edward Weinfeld Prize for distinguished scholarship in the area of federal courts.
 Following law school, he served as a law clerk to the Honorable Robert E. Cowen of the U.S. Court of Appeals for the Third Circuit.

 Tom is a leader of the organized bar.
-He is currently the Co-Chair of the Supreme Court Committee of the New York County Lawyers’ Association.
+He has served as the Co-Chair of the Supreme Court Committee of the New York County Lawyers’ Association.
 Tom is also an active member of the New York State Bar Association’s Commercial and Federal Litigation Section, including the Commercial Division Committee, and has actively participated in providing input on the various changes to the rules of the New York State Court’s Commercial Division.

 - Representing Bank of America in New York, Nevada, Illinois and Oklahoma federal courts involving repurchase claims made with respect to hundreds of millions of dollars of mortgage-backed securities.